Philadelphia Residents Hoping They Will Hit Mega Millions Jackpot Worth More Than $800 Million

 PHILADELPHIA (CBS) — Are you feeling lucky?
 Tuesday night’s Mega Millions jackpot is the third-largest in history.

-The competition is stiff, but for a chance to win the Mega Millions jackpot, people are putting up a pretty penny.READ MORE: Central Bucks School District To Vote On Controversial Policy Change That Could Lead To Books Bans
+The competition is stiff, but for a chance to win the Mega Millions jackpot, people are putting up a pretty penny.READ MORE: 2 More Heat-Related Deaths Reported As Residents Finally Enjoy Break In Heat In Philadelphia Area

 Eyewitness News caught up with people who spent $20, $40 and even $70 on tickets.